 Prior to founding Nicole Hawkins Communications, Nicole was the Public Relations Director for the National Basketball Association’s (NBA) Washington Wizards.
 At just 27 years old, Nicole made history as the first Black woman to be named Public Relations Director for an NBA franchise.

 Nicole held various roles with Monumental Sports and Entertainment including Director of Event and Venue Public Relations for Capital One Arena and Assistant Director of Public Relations for the Washington Mystics of the Women’s National Basketball Association (WNBA).
 She started her career in the Communications Department at the WNBA league office.

 In the summer of 2023, Nicole will launch Live Life True – a community designed to help people find the things that are most important to them, and to live their lives true to who they really are.

-Nicole is a member of ColorComm, an organization designed to unite diverse women in the communications industry and the Association of Women in Sports Media (AWSM), an organization that supports the advancement of women working in various aspects of sports media.
+Nicole is a member of ColorComm, an organization designed to unite diverse women in the communications industry and the International Association of Business Communicators.

 Nicole is a graduate of the University of Maryland, College Park and attended Jefferson Community College in Watertown, New York.
 She received an executive certificate in Sports Philanthropy from the George Washington University School of Business.